WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_Merge.md

 ## Merging CEDEN data

-After dealing with duplication WITHIN the CEDEN tox and wq datasets, there were only 75 duplicate records found following the merged data.
+After dealing with duplication WITHIN the CEDEN tox and wq datasets, there were only 9 duplicate records found following the merged data.
+(75 if Collection Method is not a requirement for establishing duplication)

 ```r